bbgit/bbgit.github.io/README.md

-### Conditions as of May 22, 2025 at 2:58:13 PM CDT
+### Conditions as of May 22, 2025 at 3:03:33 PM CDT

 Temperature: 78.50 &deg;F

 Feels like: 78.50 &deg;F

-Humidity: 41%
+Humidity: 39%

-Wind Direction: NE
+Wind Direction: ESE

-Windspeed: 0.9 mph
+Windspeed: 2.0 mph

-Wind Gust: 1.6 mph
+Wind Gust: 2.9 mph

 ---